ccorrales1228/Kings_County_Housing_Prediction/README.md

 Predicting price of house within Kings County, WA

-The question I will be asking myself throughout this process: What do most people interested in buy a home look for?
+The question I will be asking myself throughout this process:
+What do most people interested in buying a home look for?
+How do potential features interact with price?

 ## Data